google/proto-quic/src/tools/perf/docs/perf_bot_sheriffing.md

 are for disabled tests.
 These should be pinged weekly, and work towards fixing should be ongoing when the sheriff is not working on a Pri-1 issue.
 Here is the [list of Pri-2 bugs that have not been pinged in a week](https://bugs.chromium.org/p/chromium/issues/list?can=2&q=label:Performance-Sheriff-BotHealth%20label:Pri-2%20modified-before:today-7&sort=modified).

+## Shift Hand-off

+At the end of your shift you should send out a message to the next sheriff It should detail any ongoing issues you are trying to resolve.
+This can contain new bugs you have filed and bisects you are waiting to finish.
+If there has been any significant updates on older issues that the next sheriff should know about they should also be included.
+This will greatly decrease the amount of time needed for the next sheriff to come up to speed.

+There is also a weekly debrief that you should see on your calendar titled **Weekly Speed Sheriff Retrospective**.
+For this meeting you should prepare any highlights or lowlights from your sheriffing shift as well as any other feedback you may have that could improve future sheriffing shifts.

 <!-- Unresolved issues:
 1. Do perf sheriffs watch the bisect waterfall?